muccg/mastr-ms/docs/development.rst

 If all significant changes have a JIRA ticket associated, then release notes can be accurately generated.

-There still remains a small bug list on Google Code:
+Mastr-MS was originally hosted on Google Code, where there still remains a small bug list:

     http://code.google.com/p/mastr-ms/issues/list